 Delphine joined Zero Waste Europe in April 2016 and took on the role of European Coordinator for the #BreakFreeFromPlastic movement.
 Before joining ZWE, Delphine spent two years as Senior Advocacy Officer at Zero Waste France, promoting zero waste strategies and achievements in the French political arena and participating in the improvement of French waste policy.
 She started her career at Cniid in 2010 as a Campaigner on Incineration and Landfill, and played a key role in the transition of Cniid to Zero Waste France in early 2014.
 Delphine holds a a masters degree in European Policy and Sustainable Development engineering.

 Esra joined Zero Waste Europe in April 2017.
-She takes care of the network development of both Zero Waste Europe and the European Break Free From Plastic movement.
+She leads on the network development of both Zero Waste Europe and the European Break Free From Plastic movement, and coordinates the Zero Waste Cities programme.
 Previously, with a background on project management and environment, Esra co-directed a social enterprise promoting energy efficiency and co-housing programs in France.
 She spent 6 years as a development coordinator in this field, working with policy makers and the general public.
 Over the last 3 years, she’s worked as a sustainability project manager and a facilitator, mostly with international networks.
 She has developed an expertise on network development, with a specific approach of open governance and collective intelligence.
 Esra holds a Master’s Degree in Business Administration and Management.

 Roberta is Zero Waste Europe’s Communications Officer covering EU policy and leading the communications of the Rethink Plastic alliance.
 Before joining Zero Waste Europe in May 2017, she worked on communications and EU policy with Fire Safe Europe, the European Federation for Intercultural Learning, and the European Commission’s DG DEVCO.
 She has a background in development cooperation and human rights, and she holds a Master in International Affairs and Human Rights from the University of Turin.